Joint research laboratories

 Research projects and partnerships

-A collaboration with the Infants Institute of São Paulo focuses on the validation of biomarkers among immunocompromized and immuno-suppressed children with febrile illness for the diagnosis of severe bacterial infections.
+Based on the model of the research program ANTOINE (bioMarkers to differeNtiate bacTerial frOm vIral iNfEctions) conducted in conjunction with the Lyon Civil Hospitals (HCL) in France, a collaboration with the Infants Institute of São Paulo国产微拍福利 focuses on the validation of biomarkers among immunocompromized and immuno-suppressed children with febrile illness for the diagnosis of severe bacterial infections.
 The aim of this project is to validate biomarkers that will guide the prescription of antibiotics.

 In France with BIOASTER, the Technology Innovation Institute in Microbiology